Home | Letter to My Students | Grades | Homework | Supplies | Minimum Standards | Independent Reading | Absent Work | Extra Help

 Turn in make-up work as soon as possible to the black tray on the teacher’s desk.

-All absent work is due by a week before the end of the grading period.
+All absent, re-do, and make-up work must be turned in by the Friday the week before the end of the quarter.

-I am available to help students before and after school Tuesday through Friday, except when I have yard duty, a doctor's appointment, or a meeting to attend.
+I am available to help students before and after school Tuesday through Friday, except when I have yard duty or a meeting to attend.
 It's a good idea to check with me ahead of time.